KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Publishing a process

-Kianda form designer comes with a intiutive interface to quickly Save and Publish any designs.
-The below are the options available for you to Save and Publish a process.
+Kianda form designer comes with an intiutive interface to quickly Save and Publish any designs.
+Below are the options available for you to Save and Publish a process.

 1. **Bulk update process instances?** - If this is set to be Yes, then you could select the process instances to be updated with the latest changes in the design.
 If No, this could just save the latest changes and publish to a new version.
 2. **Trigger field rules after design update?** - If this option is set to be Yes, then you could set a rule or rules to be executed after the design is updated which will also update the existing instance for this process.